pararang/go-orm-benchmark/README.md

 # Go SQL Benchmark
-ORMs vs. SQl Builders vs. Raw
+## ORMs vs. SQl Builders vs. Raw
+Several ORMs also support query builder, therefore the benchmark for these ORMs is made separately between those using the ORM-way and the query builder-way.

+To distinguish the benchmark of an ORM that uses the ORM-way or the builder-way, every initialization of the benchmark package name will be added the suffix -qb or -orm

 ### Environment